100-year Klepper history in facts

 The Olympic Games of 1936 in Berlin featured 2 folding kayak competitions, all six medals were won in a Klepper kayak.

-The Aerius series, the main Klepper kayak model in use today, is released.
-The Aerius introduced Klepper's innovative Snap-On-Lock connection system and air inflation system as new features.
+The Aerius series, the primary Klepper kayak model in use today, has been released.
+The Aerius introduced Klepper's innovative Snap-On-Lock connection and air inflation system as new features.

-Dr. Hannes Lindermann used a production Aerius II 520 to successfully cross the Atlantic ocean.
-His epic voyage took 72 days and remains the Ocean crossing with the smallest boat ever undertaken by man.
+Dr. Hannes Lindermann successfully used the production Aerius II 520 to cross the Atlantic Ocean.
+His epic voyage took 72 days and remained the Ocean crossing with the smallest boat ever undertaken by man.

 The trademark "Klepper" was registered for the US market and is still distributed today.

-Before the advent of fiber glass and “Poly” kayaks, Klepper was the kayak of choice for white water as well as flat water competitions.
-Until1961, all the whitewater slalom world championship titles were won in a Klepper "Slalom 59".
+Before the advent of fiberglass and “Poly” kayaks, Klepper was the kayak of choice for white water and flat water competitions.
+Until 1961, all the whitewater slalom world championship titles were won in a Klepper "Slalom 59".

 Hermann Siegesmund Walther founded Klepper Faltbootwerft HS Walther GmbH.
-A shortened Aerius single was developed under the name Aerius 2000, later renamed Tramp 380 in 1999.
+Klepper developed a shortened Aerius single named Aerius 2000, later renamed Tramp 380 in 1999.

-Throughout the 1990’s, the Hans Klepper Corporation actively promoted Klepper kayak in the United States with much success.
-Klepper gained a large number of customers impressed by its outstanding quality and excellent performance.
+Throughout the 1990s, the Hans Klepper Corporation successfully promoted the Klepper kayak in the United States.
+Klepper gained many customers impressed by its outstanding quality and excellent performance.

-The Klepper Folding Boat Museum was opened.
-The exhibition shows various exhibits of Klepper folding boats, coats and tents.
+Klepper opened its own Folding Boat Museum.
+The exhibition shows various exhibits of Klepper folding boats, coats ,and tents.

-The Aerius 490 was first offered in 2004 and quickly displaced the standard 450 cm single (just as the extended 545 two-seater displaced the standard 520 two-seater from the market three years later).
+Klepper offered The Aerius 490 first in 2004 and quickly displaced the standard 450 cm single (just as the extended 545 two-seaters displaced the classic 520 two-seaters from the market three years later).

-On 1 August 2020, Klepper Faltbootwerft AG was taken over by Klepper Lifestyle GmbH, which is based in Hamburg.
-The production site will remain in Rosenheim .
+On 1 August 2020, Klepper Lifestyle GmbH, based in Hamburg, Germany, took over Klepper Faltbootwerft AG.
+The production site will remain in Rosenheim.